Getting started¶

 the terraform

-directory manually by removing everything except for the main.tf
+directory manually by removing everything except for the core.tf

 and terraform.tf